SpaceWarpDev/SpaceWarpDocs/README.md

 exp.
 `cp -r source/. source-ru/`
 4. Now the best part!
 Translate the files!
 (You can use Google Translate or something if you want, just make sure to proof check it)
 5. Once your done translating.
-Now come some very specific git commands to upload it correctly: TBD (too lazy rn)
+Now come some very specific git commands to upload it correctly.

+Please not that the following commands are destrucive to the repo, so make sure you have a backup of the repo before you do this.
+If you have a better way to upload the contents of the language folder to a specific branch, please let me know.

+6. `git branch ru`

+    `git checkout ru`

+    `git rm -r *; git reset -- .\source-ru`

+    `git add -A`

+    `git commit -m "Translated to Russian"`

+    `git subtree push --prefix=source-ru/ origin ru`

 to be finished docs...